-Q: Has The Boston Conservatory been absorbed into Berklee?
+Q: Has Boston Conservatory been absorbed into Berklee?

-A: No. The Boston Conservatory is not being absorbed.
-The merger agreement ensures that The Boston Conservatory’s unique identity will be preserved, and will retain autonomy over programmatic decisions and continue to specialize in training performing artists in music, dance, and theater.
+A: No. Boston Conservatory is not being absorbed.
+The merger agreement ensures that Boston Conservatory’s unique identity will be preserved and that it will retain autonomy over programmatic decisions and continue to specialize in training performing artists in music, dance, and theater.

 Q: Now that the merger decision has been approved, what will the institutions be called?

-Q: If The Boston Conservatory is not being "absorbed" into Berklee, then why will its name change?
+Q: If Boston Conservatory is not being "absorbed" into Berklee, why will its name change?

-A: The new name is meant to signal both the preservation of the programmatic and cultural identity of The Boston Conservatory and the broad range of new training and collaborative possibilities achieved by joining forces with Berklee.
-This is a common way of identifying the relationship between two such organizations: think of the Peabody Institute of the Johns Hopkins University; the Eastman School of Music at the University of Rochester; or the Longy School of Music of Bard College, among many others.
+A: The new name is meant to signal both the preservation of the programmatic and cultural identity of Boston Conservatory and the broad range of new training and collaborative possibilities achieved by joining forces with Berklee.
+This is a common way of identifying the relationship between two such organizations: think of the Peabody Institute of the Johns Hopkins University, the Eastman School of Music at the University of Rochester, or the Longy School of Music of Bard College, among many others.